Snow. Cold. Gray Skies. Gray World. Any green? Yes. Hidden underneath the snow.

 A bit poetic isn't it?

-s soon as Christmas is over, I start poring through the Gardening Catalogs, looking at my garden plots to see if there's any dirt peeking out of the snow yet, and searching, oh so longingly, for any sign of the sun.
+As soon as Christmas is over, I start poring through the Gardening Catalogs, looking at my garden plots to see if there's any dirt peeking out of the snow yet, and searching, oh so longingly, for any sign of the sun.
 I know, I know, Winter just officially started but I officially want it to be over.
 I went sledding the other day and it was absolutely exhilarating.
 I would like winter a lot more if I could play in the snow all day, everyday, but I think people might start asking around for me if I disappeared like that.

-en and kicked at the snow, thinking I might be lucky and find some tasty edibles left over from Summer's Bounty.
+Yesterday I couldn't take it anymore.
+I went to my garden and kicked at the snow, thinking I might be lucky and find some tasty edibles left over from Summer's Bounty.
 I did find lots of inedibles: frozen squash, dried up tomato plants, and a couple of wilted and cracked hot peppers.
 I had given up when I remembered the arugula.
 My arugula stayed green for so long.
 It even survived the first frost and a couple of light snows.
 Could it still be green and edible?
 I walked to where I remembered planting it and started moving the snow away.
 I kicked and scraped and there it was!
 I pulled a leaf off and ate it.
 Mmm, frozen arugula.
 It was definitely still edible, but had grown very spicy and was a little icy.
 (Hey, more poetry).
 The fact that it was still green and edible (though not tasty) made me happy, but didn't quite satisfy my urge for summer.
 I went inside, drove to the grocery store and bought a package of arugula from the produce section, and today, while I looked out my window at the snow, I made a tomato, avocado, and arugula sandwich.
 I toasted the bread in olive oil, salt and peppered the veggies and dipped the finished sandwich in balsamic vinegar and more olive oil as I ate it.
 Not as fresh and tasty as a summer version, but I think it will tide me over for at least another twenty-four hours or so until I'll need to find some other relic of summer to remind me that it still exists.

 Wednesday, December 13, 2006